How to Prep Your Crossbow Before Sighting in for Hunting Season

 Step 2: Apply Lubricant to Metal Parts

-To prevent rust and corrosion, apply a light coat of silicon-based lubricant on all metal parts.
+To prevent rust and corrosion, apply a light coat of silicon-based lubricant to all metal parts.

 Using your finger, rub a thin coat of rail lube on each side of the flight rail, covering its length up to the string stops.
+This should be done ONLY when the crossbow is uncocked.
 This helps reduce bowstring friction and wear.
-CenterPoint Archery recommends you apply rail lube after every 12 to 15 shots.
+For proper crossbow care, CenterPoint Archery recommends you apply rail lube after every 12 to 15 shots.

-Clean off any old, built-up wax then re-lubricate the bowstring with fresh bowstring wax, being careful not to wax the cam servings or the center serving.
-(The center serving comes in contact with the flight rail, and waxing it may cause a wax buildup in the trigger mechanism.)
-Once you’ve applied bowstring wax, rub it in gently using your fingers and then using a clean cloth.
+Our next crossbow maintenance tip is to re-lubricate the bowstring with fresh bowstring wax, being careful not to wax the cam servings or the center serving.
+The center serving comes in contact with the flight rail, and waxing it may cause wax buildup in the trigger mechanism.
+Once you’ve applied bowstring wax, rub it in gently, first with your fingers and then with a clean cloth.

 Never attempt to apply bowstring wax while the crossbow is in the cocked or loaded position.